doug-moen/openscad2/rfc/Definitions_And_Scoping.md

 substituting the contents of file F into the input stream at a low level.

-This won't work for the new implementation, since OpenSCAD1 scripts can meaningfully include OpenSCAD2 scripts, whereas you can't mix the old and new definition syntax in a single file.
+This won't work for the new implementation, since OpenSCAD1 scripts can include OpenSCAD2 scripts, whereas you can't meaningfully mix the old and new definition syntax in a single file
+(since `f(x)` is interpreted differently in OpenSCAD1 vs OpenSCAD2 mode).

+In the new implementation, `include <F>` will read file F and compile it into an object O. Once the current script is analyzed, a second pass will find all the definitions in the block containing `include <F>` that override definitions within F, and use these definitions to customize the object O. The customized object O is then what's imported.

+This is a different implementation with basically the same semantics.
+Where the semantics differ are in the direction of lexical scoping.

 ## Include
 The `include` operator has changed in OpenSCAD2 to support lexical scoping.